IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 ### Issues fixed in 3.3.15

- - Fixed: changing isNullable/isCollection on associations causes type to be changed.
+ - Fixed: Changing isNullable/isCollection on associations causes type to be changed.

 ## Version 3.3.14